 Sr. Joan began teaching school at St. Clare’s in 1955, under the good stewardship of Sr. Francis Julie, and was delighted that her first sixth grade classroom consisted of “mild” students.Although she never wanted to be too far away from home, she was assigned to schools In Santa Barbara (Dolores School, ND Santa Barbara) and Portland (St. Stephen School) as well as Notre Dame Schools in Yuba City and Marysville.
 She speaks of teaching as “bringing out what’s inside the kids,” and she smiles when she recalls a particular sixth grade, later in her ministry.
 In the late 1990s, she taught in the math program at Elizabeth Seton School in Palo Alto.
 She used to tell her class, “you are the best sixth grade in the school,” to which they would reply, “Sister, we are the ONLY sixth grade class in the school.”
 Sr. Joan remarks that if you tell students how good they are, they live up to it.

-Sr. Joan has been devoted to her community, and in her retirement, has been dedicated in her work at the Province Center, where she assists in the Finance and Development offices by coordinating healthcare insurance and writing cards to friends and families who use the memorial tribute program.
-Co-worker Chenna Bonequi shares, “When it comes to working with government benefits programs, Sr. Joan can be counted on to have insight on tricky issues.
+Sr. Joan has been devoted to her community, and in her retirement, was dedicated in her work at the Province Center, where she assisted in the Finance and Development offices by coordinating healthcare insurance and writing cards to friends and families who use the memorial tribute program.
+Co-worker Chenna Bonequi shared, “When it comes to working with government benefits programs, Sr. Joan can be counted on to have insight on tricky issues.
 She is so generous with her time and depth of knowledge.”

-Sr. Joan’s own warm and delicate laugh and joy is beautifully evident today as she continues to hold the Notre Dame de Namur torch handed to her 60 years ago.
+Sr. Joan’s own warm and delicate laugh and joy is beautifully evident today as she continues to hold the Notre Dame de Namur torch handed to her decades ago.